National Institute of Technology, Patna: History

 NIT Patna origin can be traced to 1886 with the establishment of a survey training school and subsequent renaming it to Bihar college of Engineering in 1900.
 A graduate level curriculum was introduced in 1924.
 It was renamed Bihar College of Engineering in 1932.
 In 2004 the government of India upgraded the college to National Institute of Technology (NIT) status, as the state of Bihar had lost its only Regional Engineering College (REC), located at Jamshedpur, when Jharkhand was carved out of Bihar in 2000.
 By 2002, the Indian government decided to upgrade all RECs to NITs, with the aim of having at least one NIT per state.
 Bihar College of Engineering was the first institute to be directly upgraded to NIT status.
 In 2007, it was granted Institute of National Importance status in accordance with the National Institutes of Technology Act, 2007.

 Campus

-NIT Patna functions from a 36 acre campus along Ashok Rajpath, geographically which lies on the southern bank of the river Ganges exactly opposite the point of its confluence with river Gandak.
+NIT Patna functions from a 36 acre campus along Ashok Rajpath, geographically which lies on the southern bank of the river Ganges exactly opposite to the point of its confluence with river Gandak.
 The campus lies alongside Gandhi Ghat where students usually enjoy scenic views of river Ganges.
 Land for a new campus, a 125 acre plot, has been assigned at Sikandarpur village in Bihta, around 40 km from Patna.
 Earlier it was assigned at Dumri village in Bihta.

-Once NIT-Patna shifts to its new campus in Bihta, it will run some management courses on the present campus at Ashok Rajpath.
+Incubation center will be built in Patna NIT campus, studies will start in the new campus of Bihta from July.

+The Government of Bihar has allocated 125 acres of land in Bihta, Patna, for an additional campus of NIT Patna.
+The new campus is planned to accommodate 6,415 students, developed in three phases: